Click Here To Schedule A Consultation

 • This field is for validation purposes and should be left unchanged.

-When it comes to facial rejuvenation, non-invasive cosmetic procedures have become incredibly sought-after.
-A quick, non-invasive procedure that revitalizes the skin, is enhanced by the body’s own growth factors, and that does not require any extensive recovery time almost sounds too good to be true.
-Thanks to microneedling with platelet-rich plasma (PRP), it is a reality.
-Microneedling with PRP can be used to target a myriad of skin conditions including fine lines, acne scars, sun damage, hyperpigmentation, and stretch marks, among others.
-Dr. Michele Green in New York City was one of the first dermatologists to incorporate microneedling with PRP into the customized facial rejuvenation treatment plans of her patients from around the globe to provide an overall smoother, brighter, healthier complexion.
+When it comes to facial rejuvenation, non-invasive cosmetic procedures have become incredibly popular.
+PRP Microneedling is a non-invasive cosmetic treatment that revitalizes the skin with the body’s natural growth factors and does not require any recovery time.
+Microneedling with platelet-rich plasma (PRP) has become one of the most popular cosmetic processes in Dr. Michele Green’s private NYC office.
+Microneedling with PRP targets a myriad of skin conditions, including fine lines, acne scars, sun damage, hyperpigmentation, skin tone and texture, and stretch marks.
+Dr. Michele Green in New York City was one of the first dermatologists to incorporate Microneedling with PRP into her customized facial rejuvenation treatment plans for her patients from around the globe to provide an overall smoother, brighter, healthier complexion.

-Also known as collagen induction therapy, PRP Microneedling is a cosmetic procedure for skin rejuvenation that takes advantage of the body’s natural growth factors and restorative processes to stimulate the production of new collagen and elastin.
-Dr. Green uses a handheld device to apply a set of micro-needles to the skin’s surface to induce the natural wound healing process.
+Also known as collagen induction therapy, PRP Microneedling is a cosmetic procedure for skin rejuvenation that takes advantage of the body’s natural growth factors and therapeutic processes to stimulate the production of new collagen and elastin.
+This cosmetic procedure has no downtime and has quickly become one of the most popular treatments in dermatology for facial rejuvenation.
+Dr. Green uses a handheld device to apply a set of micro-needles to the skin’s surface to induce the natural wound-healing process.
 The platelet-rich plasma, packed with beneficial growth factors, is then applied to the skin to accelerate and enhance the process.
-The result is an improvement in both the skin texture and tone and a healthy, diminished signs of aging, and a healthy, radiant glow that lasts.
+The result is an improvement in both the skin texture and tone, diminished signs of aging, and a healthy, radiant glow that lasts.
+To prevent unwanted side effects and ensure ideal results, it is important to choose an expert to perform your Microneedling treatments.

 24 year old treated with PRP Microneedling / facelift